chrisinmtown/defect-detect-expt/README.md

 # Defect-Detection Experiment

+Should you do code reviews, should you test your code or should you do both?
-This repository has the materials required for replicating a defect-detection experiment that was developed by Basili/Selby in 1985 and extended by Kamsties/Lott in 1994.
+This repository has materials for replicating a defect-detection experiment to compare code-reading, functional testing and white-box testing techniques.
+The experiment was developed by Basili/Selby in 1985 and extended by Kamsties/Lott in 1994.
 Both English- and German-language versions are included here.
 These materials were used to replicate the experiment at the University of Kaiserslautern, Germany and at the University of Strathclyde, Scotland.
-Before using this kit, you should get a copy of the Uni-KL technical report and read about the procedures used to run the experiment.
+Before using this kit, I recommend you locate a copy of the Uni-KL technical report to read about the procedures used to run the experiment.

 ## Update 2021